MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 ![Sin Function](./Experiments/Sin/resources/Combined.gif)

 The function is smooth and therefore, the length scale and variance of 1. respectively are sufficient to get us to a good point where we achieve the optima in a few number of iterations.
-The caveat here, however, was the selection of the resolution
+The caveat here, however, was the selection of the resolution that had to be high since we want a certain degree of precision in terms of calculating the optima.

 ### Experiment 2: Minimizing The Wall Clock Time of A Simple Command Line App